-After you eliminated those annoying typos, you are ready to do the first major read.
+After eliminating those annoying typos, you are ready to do the first significant read.
 You want to read fast, don’t agonize over every sentence.
-What you are looking for here is fixing structure and pace problems and inconsistencies in the plot.
+You are looking for here to fix structure and pace problems and inconsistencies in the plot.

 I recommend that you do this first check on paper.
 Print your manuscript at 1.5 spacing (to save some space) and smaller than usual margins (for the same reason).
-You can use a service such as FedEx Kinkos, where you can print your manuscript online and pick it up from the nearest location.
+You can use a service such as FedEx Kinkos to print your manuscript online and pick it up from the nearest location.
 For a 250 page manuscript, I paid $28.
 It’s not cheap, especially if you want to do it multiple times, but it’s worth seeing it on paper, at least for the first time and once again when you are done.

 I think it’s a good idea to do this on a printed version because you will have a LOT of changes in your very first self-edit run.
-Use a red pen and, as you read along, mark your document.
+Use a red pen and mark your document as you read along.
 Put a star on the side and a short note over the paragraph.
 Here are some examples: “Foreshadow the knife,” “Why does he still have the bag,” “Add more description here,” and so on.

 Once you finish this step, sit down immediately and make all the changes in your editing software.
 You want to have everything fresh in your mind.
-As you make these changes, feel free to adjust some words as well.
+As you make these changes, feel free to adjust some words.
 During your read, you probably captured repetitions.
-This happens to me when I stop writing in the middle of a chapter, then I pick up a day later, but I don’t have the time to re-read what I wrote before.
+That happens to me when I stop writing in the middle of a chapter, then I pick up a day later, but I don’t have the time to re-read what I wrote before.
 I know how to go on, but on many occasions, I use some words at the beginning of my new work that were also used at the ending of the previous day’s work.
-I catch these in my edit session and fix them here.
+I catch these in my edit session, and I fix them here.